Karnataka is one of the states in southern India and is a famous tourist destination.

 On the way from Madikeri to Mysore, do visit the Tibetian monastery.
 In case you are not taking this route then, include this in your Coorg itinerary.
 The Namdroling Monastery is a must-see for spiritual and mental satisfaction.
 The statues are huge and so is the structure.
 It is about 35 km from Madekeri.

 Just a few steps away from the temple one can also satisfy your palate with some very good Tibetan food at the Rigo Restaurant.
 Ask for their specialties and do taste the steamed buns.
-Yummy.

-Mysore or Muysuru
+Mysore or Mysuru

 Mysore is a city that is still a town.
-This erstwhile capital of Karnataka still has the charm of a town in some sections of the city.
+This erstwhile capital city of Karnataka still has the charm of a town in some sections of the city.
 Ruled by the kings from the Vadiyar dynasty for more than 500 years, Mysore boasts of the huge and opulent Mysore Palace.
-The real meaning of ‘living like a king’ is understood in the about 3-hour tour of the palatial lifestyle of the kings of yesteryears.
+The real meaning of ‘living like a king’ can be understood in the about 3-hour tour of the palatial lifestyle of the kings of yesteryears.

 Some other important things to do in Mysore are shopping for the famous Mysore silk, purchase some carved sandalwood, and eat the famous Mysore Pak, a dessert made with gram powder and ghee.